 Tips for Success

 - Don’t overcook the broccoli.
 It will finish cooking in the oven, so par-cook it for about 4 minutes in the steamer basket of boiling water.
-You want it crisp tender before baking so it doesn’t turn to mush.
+You want crisp tender before baking so it doesn’t turn too soft later.

-- Prep things at the same time.
-To make the process smooth, start your rice first (it will take 20 minutes).
+- Efficiency flow.
+Start your rice first (it will take 20 minutes).
 While it cooks, you can cook the chicken and make the sauce.
 Steam the broccoli last so it stays bright green.

 Recipe FAQs